 One mechanism UCH has for connecting with other organizations is Share the Plate.
-A different partner organization each month receives the full total of undesignated gifts collected in the offering plate during Sunday morning worship.
-In 2020, UCH delivered over $14,000 to our Share the Plate partners.
+A different partner organization each month receives gifts collected in the offering plate during Sunday morning worship or online.
+In 2021, UCH delivered over $20,000 to our Share the Plate partners.

 Gather the Spirit for Justice (GTS) is an independent 501(c)(3) organization in Harrisburg.
 UCH members are among the volunteers at Common Ground Community Hours and the Common Ground Café.
 GTS is the Share the Plate partner at least once a year, and benefits from UCH resource collection drives for winter clothing items and personal care items.
 Read more here.